 Structure-Conduct-Performance of nearshore marine fisheries in Kenya

-Powerpoint Presentation About Andrew Wamukota’s presentation at the WIOMSA symposium on the structure-conduct-performance of nearshore marine fisheries in Kenya.
+Andrew Wamukota’s presentation at the WIOMSA symposium on the structure-conduct-performance of nearshore marine fisheries in Kenya.
 This presentation is an exploration of the what we can learn from S-C-P in understanding poverty among actors.
-An application of S-C-P in nearshore marine fisheries is useful in understanding the behaviour of actors and how these […]
+An application of S-C-P in nearshore marine fisheries is useful in understanding the behaviour of actors and how these influence their wellbeing. […]

 Fisheries and mangrove pole value chains in Kenya: A comparative analysis across fisheries and sites